Get engagement insights delivered to your inbox

 There is an international employee engagement crisis.
 According to a Gallup survey, 85% of the worldwide workforce feels disengaged.
 On the bright side, this issue can be prevented with the use of initiatives that recognize employees the right way.
 This finding offers an opportunity for employers to address the need to add value to their employee’s work experience.
 After all, employees spend over 40 hours per week in the workplace making it practically a second home.
 You want to make sure they look forward to coming to work every day.

 The good news is we have the power to change the culture of an organization from the executive team to frontline employees.
-Focusing on employee engagement and delivering a strong company culture ultimately impacts customer happiness, employee productivity and your bottom line.
+Focusing on employee engagement programs and delivering a strong company culture ultimately impacts customer happiness, employee productivity and your bottom line.

 Start with the 20:60:20 Model